 Table of Contents

-- What Are The Adverse Effects of Long Term Use of Mobic?
+- What Are The Adverse Effects Of Long Term Use Of Mobic?

-- How Does Mobic Cause Weight Gain?
+- Does Meloxicam Cause Weight Loss or Weight Gain?

 - Can Meloxicam Raise Blood Pressure?

 - Are There Any Adverse Reactions In Pediatric Patients?

 Mobic works by blocking the production of enzymes that cause joint inflammation and pain.
 It is available in tablets and oral suspension.
 So, what are Mobic adverse effects?

 Meloxicam adverse effects include some mild and common ones as well as severe reactions which need immediate attention from a doctor.
 Some of the common meloxicam side effects are listed below:

 - Upset stomach

 - Nasal or throat congestion